Zoom Meeting – Consumer Reports Reviews the Latest EVs

 Tesla Cybertruck Test Drives Now Available

-The drives are being offered at Tesla’s Service and Leasing center in New Milford.
+The drives are being offered at Tesla’s Service and Leasing center in Milford.
 This is the Tesla page to book a test drive for any of their models.

 This follows the first Cybertruck test drives offered in the state at our NorthEast Electric Vehicle Symposium last month.
 As the 75 or so people who drove the CT that day can attest, the handling is amazingly nimble for a vehicle of this size.